RezaRahemtola/Area/docs/architecture/supervisor.md

 ### LaunchJob: Launch a job with the given parameters

-The job parameters must have been checked before sending to the supervisor.<br/>
+The job parameters must have been checked before sending to the supervisor.\
 The supervisor will inject some parameters in the job container:
 - ``--identifier``: The unique identifier of the job
 - ``--target``: URI of the backend

-An error will be thrown if the job name is incorrect.<br/>
+An error will be thrown if the job name is incorrect.\
-If the job is already running, the supervisor won't do anything and return successfully.<br/>
+If the job is already running, the supervisor won't do anything and return successfully.

 ### KillJob: Stop a job with the given identifier

-The supervisor will stop the job with the given identifier.<br/>
+The supervisor will stop the job with the given identifier.\
-If the job is not running, the supervisor won't do anything and return successfully.<br/>
+If the job is not running, the supervisor won't do anything and return successfully.

 ### KillAllJobs: Stop all running jobs

-The supervisor will stop all running jobs.<br/>
+The supervisor will stop all running jobs.

 ## Debug